eugene-eeo/hydra/README.md

 Think of the `match` array as a big switch statement; each element in the array (the matcher) contains an event and regex.
 The first matcher which regex matches the line would have have it's event emitted.
 Thus the order of the matchers is important.
+If the `match` array is empty, then *hydra* simply forwards all output from the process, line by line to listening clients.

 Then we can have a little bash script that runs in the background and monitors these events: